Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [EXPORT]
     Click this button to export manually the dispatch note to the fulfiller.
 This button is displayed if the checkbox of at least one dispatch note is selected.

     > [Info] The dispatch note is exported automatically by the system.
 If the export fails, the dispatch note can be manually reexported.
-Nevertheless, this is not to be meant a usual procedure but an exceptional measure.
 For detailed information, see [Export a dispatch note](../Operation/01_ManageDispatchNotes.md#export-a-dispatch-note).

 - [FORCE COMPLETION]
     Click this button to complete the dispatch note.
 This button is displayed if the checkbox of at least one dispatch note is selected.